Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

    - docs/FRONTEND_CHECKLIST.md for frontend work
    - docs/BACKEND_CHECKLIST.md for backend work
 4. Read PROJECT_RULES.md for coding standards
+5. Review backend/README.md for new R2 & secrets setup patterns
-5. Determine the highest priority pending feature from the relevant checklist
+6. Determine the highest priority pending feature from the relevant checklist
-6. Break it into a 2-3 hour sprint
+7. Break it into a 2-3 hour sprint
-7. Implement the first sprint task following project conventions
+8. Implement the first sprint task following project conventions
-8. Update both the specific checklist and PROGRESS_CHECKLIST.md as you complete items
+9. Update both the specific checklist and PROGRESS_CHECKLIST.md as you complete items

 **Work Autonomously:**
 - Use PROGRESS_CHECKLIST.md to determine which component to work on